BenMMcLean/WikiCite/README.md

 # WikiCite
 Easy Wikipedia style citations using jQuery.
+Demo at https://arctro.com/open/WikiCite

 ## Usage
 To use WikiCite, first create either an inline or linked citation.